 How Does PACE Financing Work?

 With PACE, property owners can get 100% financing based on available equity in their property and ability to pay, among other factors.
 The amount financed, plus interest and any applicable fees, is then added to your property taxes and paid over time – on your annual or semi-annual property tax bill, or via escrow as part of your monthly mortgage payment.
 PACE financing is secured with a continuing lien on your property.

 PACE financing began a decade ago when a group of Berkeley, Calif. homeowners petitioned to have their utility lines placed underground.
 The city would pay the upfront cost (from a bond) and the homeowners who benefitted would repay the cost through their property taxes over a given number of years.
 Stakeholders thought the same concept could be applied to energy efficiency and renewable upgrades, and the model for PACE was created.

 In 2008, Gov. Arnold Schwarzenegger signed legislation that authorized this special type of property assessed financing, and the concept become a reality.
 Today, PACE-enabling legislation exists in 33 states, plus Washington D.C.
 Of those, commercial PACE is active in 20 states, and residential PACE is offered in three: California, Florida, and Missouri.
 Throughout the nation, PACE programs have created more than 42,800 jobs and enabled nearly 176,200 upgrades to residential and commercial properties as of early 2018, according to PACENation.

-While PACE programs are enabled by state legislation and approved by local governments, PACE financing is not a government program.
+While PACE programs are enabled by state legislation and approved by local governments, PACE financing is not a government discount or incentive program.

 How Do I Qualify for PACE Financing?